 The Monitor only uses the last six measurement results when calculating any calibration factor.
 The conversion factor (in mg/m3 per volt), which is calculated during a span calibration, is the factor which allows the Monitor to relate the signal produced by the gas to the concentration of gas in the cell.
-The cross-interference factors. which are calculated during cross-compensation calibration are those factors which allow the Monitor to compensate for any interference gas A has on the other installed optical filters.

 If any calibration data is doubtful or unacceptable an error message (marked by an asterisk) will appear on the screen after the calibration factors have been calculated.
 Whenever an asterisk is shown on the screen further information about the condition of the Monitor can be obtained by pressing the INFO button.

-Chapter 14 lists all the error messages connected with doubtful calibration results and gives an explanation of their significance so that the user can ascertain what action to take if such messages are displayed after calibration.
+Chapter 13 lists all the error messages connected with doubtful calibration results and gives an explanation of their significance so that the user can ascertain what action to take if such messages are displayed after calibration.